UK-U.S. trade deal will not make up for leaving the EU: minister

 Dismissing those reports, Lidington said: "I’ve been in parliament 25 years and almost every July a combination of too much sun and too much warm prosecco leads to gossipy stories in the media."

-(Editing by Elaine Hardcastle and Jane Merriman)
+Editing by Elaine Hardcastle and Jane Merriman